Ensembles

 Audition Information:

-Auditions are to take place in CSO director Jinwook Park’s office (G43) in the Gordon Center for Creative & Performing Arts on:
+Auditions for spring semester take place in CSO director Jinwook Park’s office (G43) in the Gordon Center for Creative & Performing Arts by appointment.

-String and wind players please prepare one movement from a concerto sonata, or one showpiece
+String and wind players, please prepare one movement from a concerto/sonata, or any showpiece.

 The Colby College Chorale is a large, all-inclusive mixed chorus dedicated to the performance of a wide variety of international choral music – sacred, secular, popular and major masterworks from all over the world, including one performance a year in conjunction with the Colby College Symphony Orchestra.
 Membership in the Chorale is open to all students at Colby, regardless of class year or major; the most important prerequisite is that you enjoy making music with your peers, and that you are willing to participate in a highly engaging and entertaining environment, resulting in high-quality performances with a dedicated choral community.